directus/directus/docs/cloud/projects.md

 6. Scroll to the bottom of the screen and choose a Starting Template.
 7. Click **"Create Project"**.

-:::Tip: Project Name
+:::tip Project Name

 The Project Name displays within Directus Cloud.
 This can be changed at any time and is purely for organizational purposes.
 It has no impact on the Project itself.

 :::

-:::Tip: Standard Tier
+:::tip Standard Tier

 Need a production-ready Project that can scale as needed?\
 Create a [Standard Project](#create-a-standard-project).